skip to main content

 Colonel, US Army (Ret.)

 Colonel (ret.)
-Jim Lucas, MD, FACS is Clinical Professor and Head of the Military Medicine Program, Texas A&M University School of Medicine.
+Jim Lucas, MD, FACS is Clinical Professor and Head of the Military Medicine Program, Texas A&M University College of Medicine.
 After receiving his baccalaureate degree from Texas A&M University, Dr. Lucas began his medical education at Texas A&M College of Medicine.
 Inducted into the Alpha Omega Alpha Honor Medical Society in 1996, COL Lucas graduated with honors and was commissioned as a Captain in the United States Army on June 7, 1997.
 He completed his residency training in Otolaryngology-Head and Neck Surgery in San Antonio, Texas at Brooke Army Medical Center, serving as Chief Resident in his final year.
 Following 5 years of ENT surgical practice at Fort Polk, Louisiana and Fort Carson, Colorado, Dr. Lucas was selected for fellowship training in Facial Plastic and Reconstructive Surgery at the University of Illinois Chicago Medical Center.

 Following his fellowship, COL Lucas was assigned to Carl R. Darnall Army Medical Center (CRDAMC), Fort Hood, Texas, as the Chief of Otolaryngology and the Director of Facial Plastic Surgery in 2010.
 As a Core Faculty member of the San Antonio Uniformed Services Health Education Consortium Otolaryngology-Head and Neck Surgery residency program, he became widely recognized for his teaching excellence and clinical expertise in complex nasal reconstruction and facial reconstruction post-Mohs surgery.

 Over the course of 28+ years of service in the United States Army Medical Department, COL Lucas served in numerous operational, clinical, educational, and leadership roles – culminating as a Deputy Commander and Chief Medical Officer at Carl R. Darnall Army Medical Center, Fort Hood, Texas.
-In that capacity, he played a key role in establishing CRDAMC as a Clinical Training Site for Texas A&M School of Medicine.
+In that capacity, he played a key role in establishing CRDAMC as a Clinical Training Site for Texas A&M College of Medicine.
 He was selected as the Associate Site Dean and served in that role until his Army retirement in 2021.
-A distinguished member of the Order of Military Medical Merit, Dr. Lucas brings to the School of Medicine a passion for mentoring and preparing the next generation of military physicians to adapt, thrive, and lead through the full spectrum of conditions and environments they may encounter over the course of their career.
+A distinguished member of the Order of Military Medical Merit, Dr. Lucas brings to the College of Medicine a passion for mentoring and preparing the next generation of military physicians to adapt, thrive, and lead through the full spectrum of conditions and environments they may encounter over the course of their career.

 Gary C. McCord